 - December 2017: Trump tweeted: "I had to fire General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!"
 If Trump knew that Flynn had lied to the FBI about his conversations with the Russian ambassador, then the president had knowingly obstructed justice when he asked the FBI director James Comey to let “Flynn go” and then fired him for not doing what asked to do.

 - December 2017: Coincidence or not, in November 2017 Russia, Turkey and Iran agreed on a conference to decide the borders of postwar Syria, and in December 2017 Egypt granted Russia the right to use its airbases; two events that Trump tacitly approved and that marked the replacement of the USA with Russia as the main power broker in the Middle East.
 Trump also recognized Jerusalem as the capital of Israel, so that the USA can no longer play a role in the peace process, another gift to Russia.
-This move has brought condemnation on the USA by all traditional allies in the region, including British prime minister Theresa May, German chancellor Angela Merkel and French president Emmanuel Macron... but not from Russia's president Putin: the USA is now as isolated as Hitler's Germany was in 1939.
+This move has brought condemnation on the USA from all traditional allies in the region, including British prime minister Theresa May, German chancellor Angela Merkel and French president Emmanuel Macron... but not from Russia's president Putin: the USA is now as isolated as Hitler's Germany was in 1939.
 Thomas Friedman has written: "In nearly 30 years of covering United States foreign policy, I've never seen a president give up so much to so many for so little, starting with China and Israel."
 And that's on top of killing the Trans-Pacific Partnership (TPP) free-trade deal, that would have created a 12-nation economic bloc controlling 40% of the world economy led by the USA.
 No US president has ever given Russia so many gifts.
 Russia comes out of Trump's first year in office as a world power with much more leverage than the USA, which is now a marginalized regional power.
+The dollar fell 9% in 2017.
 A German minister said that Germany is now more worried about the USA than North Korea...

 - January 2018: Trump's circle has repeatedly attacked the research firm Fusion GPS that prepared the famous "Steele dossier", the dossier that details the collusion between Trump and Putin, a dossier in which so far nobody has found anything false and, in fact, many of its assertions are now proven to be true.
 Christopher Steele, a well-respected former British secret agent, has never discussed it with the media.
 Fusion GPS finally responded to Trump's attacks in a New York Times article.
 We learned that the FBI already knew of collusions before Fusion GPS provided them with the Steele dossier.
 I feel vindicated: Fusion suggests that investigators should look into "the bank records of Deutsche Bank and others that were funding Mr. Trump's businesses".
 See my lengthy investigation: What's in "Vladimir" Trump's tax returns? where i said the same things one year ago.
 Quote: "We told Congress that from Manhattan to Sunny Isles Beach, Fla., and from Toronto to Panama, we found widespread evidence that Mr. Trump and his organization had worked with a wide array of dubious Russians in arrangements that often raised questions about money laundering.".
 And then concludes with the obvious question that Trump never answered: "Why did Mr. Trump repeatedly seek to do deals in a notoriously corrupt police state that most serious investors shun?"